Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions: Introduction

 The cosmic structure originated from early tiny density perturbations.
 Under the combined influence of gravity and accelerated expansion driven by dark energy, these perturbations gradually give rise to the observed complex and significantly nonlinear structure, which exhibits a wide variety of morphologies and properties at different scales.

 The spatial distribution of matter in the universe manifests as a complex, hierarchical network structure termed the ``cosmic web''.
-This anisotropic pattern emerges from gravitational collapse processes dominated by dark matter dynamics, and has constituted a major focus of cosmological research since its first identification in the late 20th century (\citealt{Bardeen+etal+1986,Lapparent+etal+1986,Huchra+etal+2012,Tegmark+etal+2004,Guzzo+etal+2014,Suárez+etal+2021,Bond+etal+1996}).
+This anisotropic pattern emerges from gravitational collapse processes dominated by DM dynamics, and has constituted a major focus of cosmological research since its first identification in the late 20th century~\citep{Bardeen+etal+1986,Lapparent+etal+1986,Huchra+etal+2012,Tegmark+etal+2004,Guzzo+etal+2014,Suárez+etal+2021,Bond+etal+1996}.

 The study of the cosmic web relies on large-scale galaxy surveys.
-Currently, several large-scale survey projects have been successfully implemented, such as the Sloan Digital Sky Survey (SDSS)(\citealt{York+etal+2000,Abazajian+etal+2003,Abazajian+etal+2004,Eisenstein+etal+2005,Gott+etal+2005,Adelman+etal+2006,Percival+etal+2007,Adelman-McCarthy+etal+2008,Anderson+etal+2012,Sánchez+etal+2012,Sánchez+etal+2013,Anderson+etal+2014,Ross+etal+2015,Beutler+etal+2017,Sánchez+etal+2017,Alam+etal+2017,Chuang+etal+2017}), the 2-degree Field Galaxy Redshift Survey(2dFGRS)(\citealt{Colless+etal+2001}), the 6-degree Field Galaxy Redshift Survey(6dFGRS)(\citealt{Beutler+etal+2012,Beutler+etal+2011}) and the WiggleZ Dark Energy Survey(\citealt{Parkinson+etal+2012}), providing valuable data support for unveiling the mysteries of the cosmic web.
+Currently, several large-scale survey projects have been successfully implemented, such as the Sloan Digital Sky Survey (SDSS)~\citep{York+etal+2000,Abazajian+etal+2003,Abazajian+etal+2004,Eisenstein+etal+2005,Gott+etal+2005,Adelman+etal+2006,Percival+etal+2007,Adelman-McCarthy+etal+2008,Anderson+etal+2012,Sánchez+etal+2012,Sánchez+etal+2013,Anderson+etal+2014,Ross+etal+2015,Beutler+etal+2017,Sánchez+etal+2017,Alam+etal+2017,Chuang+etal+2017}, the 2-degree Field Galaxy Redshift Survey (2dFGRS)~\citep{Colless+etal+2001}, the 6-degree Field Galaxy Redshift Survey (6dFGRS) ~\citep{Beutler+etal+2012,Beutler+etal+2011} and the WiggleZ Dark Energy Survey~\citep{Parkinson+etal+2012}, providing valuable data support for unveiling the mysteries of the cosmic web.

-Researchers have invented various methods to describe and analyze the cosmic web.
-The most popular techniques for describing the cosmic web include the density-based classification ~(\citealt{Klypin+etal+1997,Springel+etal+2001,Knollmann+Knebe+2009}), T-web ~(\citealt{Hahn+etal+2007, Suarez-Perez+etal+2021,Forero_Romero+etal+2009}), V-web ~(\citealt{Hoffman+etal+2012,Forero_Romero+etal+2014}), DisPerSE(\citealt{Sousbie+2011}), skeleton algorithms defined based on Lagrangian fluid dynamics (\citealt{Feldbrugge+etal+2018}), and so on.
+Various methods have been developed to describe and analyze the cosmic web.
+The most popular techniques for describing the cosmic web include the density-based classification~\citep{Klypin+etal+1997,Springel+etal+2001,Knollmann+Knebe+2009}, T-web~\citep{Hahn+etal+2007, Suarez-Perez+etal+2021,Forero_Romero+etal+2009}, V-web~\citep{Hoffman+etal+2012,Forero_Romero+etal+2014}, DisPerSE~\citep{Sousbie+2011}, skeleton algorithms defined based on Lagrangian fluid dynamics~\citep{Feldbrugge+etal+2018}, and so on.
 These tools explore the properties of the cosmic web by analyzing the velocity field, density field, or the intuitive geometric distribution of the cosmic web.